elastisys/scale.cloudpool/README.md

 }
 ```

-The configuration document declares how the cloud pool:
+The configuration document declares how the cloudpool:

   - identifies pool members (the `name` key).
-As an example, the cloud pool
+As an example, the cloudpool
     implementation may choose to assign a metadata tag with the pool name to
 	each started machine.